 Check out the difference in this monthly premium for renters insurance when I changed my personal property coverage from $30,000 to $10,000 (top right inside the pink box):

 Once you get to this point, Lemonade asks for your payment information.
 You can accept coverage that quickly, so be sure to take all the time you need comparing rates and coverage amounts.

 Landlords often require renters insurance as a condition of your lease.

 My apartment complex required us to prove that we carry renters insurance when my wife and I signed our lease.
 However, it didn’t specify any coverage requirements.

 We probably wouldn’t have gotten renters insurance if it hadn’t been required, so we were comfortable choosing the least amount of coverage possible.

 Lemonade has a reputation for offering great prices on minimal coverage for renters.
 Plus, you can set up your account in minutes on your own schedule without having to talk to anyone.

 How Much Does Lemonade’s Renters Insurance Cost?

-I looked up the cost of Lemonade’s renters insurance in the greater Atlanta area.
+I looked up the cost of Lemonade’s renters insurance in the greater Orlando area.